On distributionally robust extreme value analysis: Robust estimation of VaR

 \begin{example} \textnormal{In this example, we are provided with 100 independent samples of a Pareto random variable satisfying $P\{ X > x\} = 1- F(x) = 1 \wedge x^{-3}.$ As before, the objective is to compute quantiles $F^{\leftarrow}(p)$ for values of $p$ close to 1.
 As the entire probability distribution is known beforehand, this offers an opportunity to compare the quantile estimates returned by our algorithm with the actual quantiles.
 Unlike Example \ref{EG-RAINFALL-DATA}, the data in this example does not present a natural means to choose block sizes.
-As a first choice, we choose block size $n = 5$ and perform routine computations as in Algorithm \ref{ALGO-ROB-VAR} to obtain a reference GEV model $\Pg$ with parameters $\gamma_0 = 0.11, a_0 = 0.58, b_0 = 1.88,$ and corresponding tolerance parameters $\alpha = 1.5$ and $\delta = 0.8.$ Then the worst-case quantile estimate $F_\alpha^{\leftarrow}(p^n) = \sup\{ G^{\leftarrow}(p^n) : D_\alpha(G, \Pg) \leq \delta\}$ is immediately calculated for various values of $p$ close to 1, and the result is plotted (in red) against the true quantiles $F^{\leftarrow}(p) = (1-p)^{-1/3}$ (in black) in Figure \ref{FIG-NUM-EG}(b).
-These can, in turn, be compared with the quantile estimates $x_p$ (in blue) due to traditional GEV extrapolation with reference model $\Pg.$ Recall that the initial choice for block size, $n = 5,$ was arbitrary.
-One can perhaps choose a different block size, which will result in a different model for corresponding block-maximum $M_n.$ For example, if we choose $n = 10,$ the respective GEV model for $M_{10}$ has parameters $\gamma_0 = 0.22, a_0 = 0.55$ and $b_0 = 2.3.$ Whereas, if we choose $n = 15,$ the GEV model for $M_{15}$ has parameters $\gamma_0 = 0.72, a_0= 0.32 \text{ and } b_0 = 2.66.$ These models are different, and subsequently, the corresponding quantile estimates (plotted using green lines in Figure \ref{FIG-NUM-EG}(b)) are also different.
-However, as it can be inferred from Figure \ref{FIG-NUM-EG}(b), the robust quantile estimates (in red) obtained by running Algorithm \ref{ALGO-ROB-VAR} forms a good upper bound to the actual quantiles $F^{\leftarrow}(p),$ as well as to the quantile estimates due to different GEV extrapolations from different block sizes $n = 10$ and 15.} \end{example}
+As a first choice, we choose block size $n = 5$ and perform routine computations as in Algorithm \ref{ALGO-ROB-VAR} to obtain a reference GEV model $\Pg$ with parameters $\gamma_0 = 0.11, a_0 = 0.58, b_0 = 1.88,$ and corresponding tolerance parameters $\alpha = 1.5$ and $\delta = 0.8.$ Then the worst-case quantile estimate $F_\alpha^{\leftarrow}(p^n) = \sup\{ G^{\leftarrow}(p^n) : D_\alpha(G, \Pg) \leq \delta\}$ is immediately calculated for various values of $p$ close to 1, and the result is plotted (in the dotted line) against the true quantiles $F^{\leftarrow}(p) = (1-p)^{-1/3}$ (in the solid line) in Figure \ref{FIG-NUM-EG}(b).
+These can, in turn, be compared with the quantile estimates $x_p$ (in the solid line) due to traditional GEV extrapolation with reference model $\Pg.$ Recall that the initial choice for block size, $n = 5,$ was arbitrary.
+One can perhaps choose a different block size, which will result in a different model for corresponding block-maximum $M_n.$ For example, if we choose $n = 10,$ the respective GEV model for $M_{10}$ has parameters $\gamma_0 = 0.22, a_0 = 0.55$ and $b_0 = 2.3.$ Whereas, if we choose $n = 15,$ the GEV model for $M_{15}$ has parameters $\gamma_0 = 0.72, a_0= 0.32 \text{ and } b_0 = 2.66.$ When considering the shape parameters, these models are different, and subsequently, the corresponding quantile estimates (plotted using dashed lines in Figure \ref{FIG-NUM-EG}(b)) are also different.
+However, as it can be inferred from Figure \ref{FIG-NUM-EG}(b), the robust quantile estimates (in the dotted line) obtained by running Algorithm \ref{ALGO-ROB-VAR} forms a good upper bound to the actual quantiles $F^{\leftarrow}(p),$ as well as to the quantile estimates due to different GEV extrapolations from different block sizes $n = 10$ and 15.} \end{example}